bgabbasov/menta-0.3/doc/blueprint/PerceivingAlgorithm.md

 #### Probabilistic reasoning

  * Input constraints (all input nodes should have connections to domain nodes)
- * Domain constraints (structure of the how-to meta-model)
+ * Domain constraints (structure of the HowTo meta-model)
  * Learned constraints (mapping learned previously as probabilistic rules) The set of constraints influences the fitting function during computation of the plausibility of the generated solution.

 ### Memo

-Memo is actually the machine learning based on [http://en.wikipedia.org/wiki/Bayesian_network Bayes network].
+Memo is actually the machine learning based on [Bayes network](http://en.wikipedia.org/wiki/Bayesian_network).

 #### Memorizer (DAO)

-Is just store the mapping in the form of how-to individual for the [http://en.wikipedia.org/wiki/Bayesian_network Bayesian network] rule.
+Is just store the mapping in the form of HowTo individual for the [Bayesian network](http://en.wikipedia.org/wiki/Bayesian_network) rule.

 #### Generalizer

-Create general mapping how-to based on several specific mappings.
+Create general mapping HowTo based on several specific mappings.

 #### Specializer

-Create specific mapping how-to based on the several general how-tos.
+Create specific mapping HowTo based on the several general HowTos.